bl5415356/notes/README.md

 # 2023-12-08
 - Today's programming wisdom is to prioritize readability and maintainability in your code.
 Writing clean, well-structured code that is easy to understand and modify will save time and reduce errors in the long run.
 This means using descriptive variable names, commenting your code effectively, and adhering to established coding conventions and best practices.
 Remember that code is read far more often than it is written, so make it as easy as possible for others (and your future self) to follow your thought process and make changes when necessary.

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your planning phase.
+Having a plan will keep you focused and help prevent you from getting sidetracked.
+It will also help ensure you have enough time to complete all of your assigned tasks for that day.